Updated for 2026

 Turning speech into searchable text is genuinely useful for meetings and interviews.
 Here is the part that often goes unmentioned: transcription is frequently done in the cloud.
 That means your audio is uploaded to a company server, processed there, and the text is sent back.
 For a grocery list this does not matter.
 For a confidential conversation, a medical note, a legal matter, or anything private, uploading the audio to someone else's server is a real risk you should weigh before you tap the button.

 The alternative is on device transcription, where the phone does the work itself and nothing leaves the device.
 Google Recorder on Pixel phones is the clearest example: it transcribes in real time with no internet connection.
+On recent Galaxy phones, the built-in Samsung Voice Recorder can also transcribe on the device with Galaxy AI, which broadens the on-device option beyond Pixel.
 If privacy is a concern, prefer on device transcription, or skip transcription entirely and keep a plain audio file that never leaves your phone.

 Even setting transcription aside, a voice recorder handles some of the most personal data you produce.
 A few habits keep it under control.
 Prefer apps that save locally by default and do not require an account just to press record.
 If an app offers cloud backup, treat that as an optional feature you turn on deliberately, not something that should happen silently.
 Open source recorders are popular with privacy minded users precisely because anyone can inspect what they do with your files.